CleverCloud/doc.clever-cloud.com/deploy/application/swift/examples/swift-package-index.md

 If you are okay with pushing this little config file into the repository, you can run `git add .clever.json && git commit -m 'Add Clever Cloud configuration file'`.
-You can also ignore it from your commits using `echo '.clever.json' >> .gitignore` and then `git commit -m 'Ignore Clever Cloud configuration file' -- .gitignore` if you prefer.
+You can also ignore it from your commits using `echo '.clever.json' >> .gitignore` and then `git add .gitignore && git commit -m 'Ignore Clever Cloud configuration file'` if you prefer.

 </details>